ChrisEric1/ChrisEric1.GitHub.io/README.md

 Q: Why do I need a extension?

-A: Discord blocks other sites using CORS and only extensions will work, you could also host a CORD proxy, which isn't recommended since the person hosting is more likely to get banned rather than the person actually using it
+A: Discord blocks other sites using CORS and only extensions will work, you could also host a CORS proxy, which isn't recommended since the person hosting is more likely to get banned rather than the person actually using it

 Q: Why the patches even if compiling?